 Open the first model and select the entire system (or the part you want to copy) – use the Group Box or the Group Polygon tool in the Left (vertical) Toolbar to do this.
 Under Edit (in the Main Menu), select Copy.
 Close the first model and open up the second model.
 Under Edit, select Paste.
 If both models are in the same coordinate system then the first system will be added in the correct location.
 If not you can drag it to the correct location.
 Duplicate node/pipe names will be automatically fixed.

 KYPipe conducts an analysis by determining the pressure at every node in the system.
-Sometimes a line may become closed due to a pressure regulating valve closing; a flow reversal in a pump; a control switch operating with a specified system change, etc. When this happens, if the portion of the system is cut off from a fixed-grade node (i.e., is not supplied in any way), then an analysis cannot be conducted on that portion.
+Sometimes a line may become closed due to a pressure regulating valve closing; a flow reversal in a pump; a control switch operating with a specified system change, etc. When this happens, if the portion of the system is cut off from a fixed-grade node (i.e., is not supplied in any way), then an analysis cannot be conducted on that portion of the system.
 To avoid this, KYPipe will open the closed element and continue with the analysis.
 One way to resolve this issue is to create a “dummy” reservoir connected to the system with a very small diameter pipe.
 This will simulate a supply so the analysis equations may be set up, and usually will not alter the way the system operates.

 When the software is in demo mode the following limits apply: